 Q: What rights do I have in the student conduct process?

-Any student charged with violating the Code of Student Conduct has the right to fair process at Utica College.
+Any student charged with violating the Code of Student Conduct has the right to fair process at Utica University.
 That means that you have the right to the following:

 - A written notice of charges

 - An impartial hearing in a timely fashion

 - Advance inspection of information to be used in your hearing

 - The opportunity to respond in person and provide your own account of what occurred

 - The opportunity to provide your own witnesses

 - A member of the University community to assist you as a procedural advocate

 - Written notification of the outcome of your hearing